Approximations of Lipschitz maps via Ehresmann fibrations and Reeb's sphere theorem for Lipschitz functions: Introduction

-\begin{acknowledgement} The author expresses his sincere thanks to Professors M. Koiso, A. Katsuda, A. Mitsuishi, and Y. Otsu who attended his intensive course about \cite{KT}, organized by Koiso, at Kyushu university in the summer of 2017 and gave him many critical remarks on \cite{KT}.
-Their remarks started him considering intrinsic definitions of the generalized differential and singular points of Lipschitz maps.
+\begin{acknowledgement} The author expresses his sincere thanks to Professors M. Koiso, A. Katsuda, A. Mitsuishi, and Y. Otsu who attended his intensive course on \cite{KT}, organized by Koiso, at Kyushu university in the summer of 2017 and their many critical remarks, which started him considering intrinsic definitions of the generalized differential and singular points of Lipschitz maps.
 He wishes to thank Professor N. Nakauchi for helpful discussions about the intrinsic definitions in Section \ref{2016_01_24_sec2}.
+He wishes to express his appreciation to the referee for his cooperation and helpful comments.
+In particular he has been able to improve Theorem \ref{2019_06_08_thm1.7} due to the comments.
 And last but not least he is grateful to Professor K. Shiohama for his strong encouragement during the preparation of this work. \end{acknowledgement}